AutoITWeb/autoit-dealer-tools/README.md

 Create wordpress landingpages for the following:
 * A page for the Car search and Result list
 * A page for the car detail
-* A page for the form to book testdrive or send purchase request
+* A page for the form to book testdrive
-* A page for the general car specific requests.
+* A page for the form to send purchase request

 Head over to the settings page of the plugin: